kubernauts/bonsai/addons/nfs/README.md

 ## Using external NFS Server with NFS Subdir External Provisioner on k3s k8s 1.20

+Sometimes we need shared storage with Read-Write-Many (RWX) capability for development on our local machine.
+At this time of writing the NFS external provisioner didn't work on k8s 1.20, I'd to build a new image to get t working.

+Here we go:

-Deploy k3s from the root directory of this repo on multipass VMs.
+Deploy k3s from the root directory of this repo on multipass VMs and install nfs utils on the workers.

 ```
-./deploy-bonsai.yaml
+./deploy-bonsai.sh
 ## shell into worker nodes and install nfs-common utils
 multipass shell k3s-worker1 (or k3s-worker2)
 sudo apt update